etamu-class/assg00/README.md

 Try and always use good commit messages.
 Read the following:
 [Git Commit Messages Guidelines](https://gist.github.com/robertpainsi/b632364184e70900af4ab688decf6f53)

-Here is an example following the guidelines for this commit
+Here is an example following the guidelines for this commit.
+Notice good commit messages have a title line, followed by a blank line, followed by 1 or more sentences of description.

 ```
 Task 1 isPrime() compiling and running tests